-The demand for care of pregnant women with substance use disorders (SUD) and their babies is widespread across northern New England.
+The demand for care of pregnant women with Substance Use Disorders (SUD) and their babies is widespread across northern New England.
 Pregnant and parenting women with SUD present to obstetrical providers in all regions of northern New England and to diverse providers for care of non-obstetrical medical problems.
 Treating pregnant women with substance use is often daunting to providers who may have little training or experience in managing SUDs, particularly in the context of pregnancy or recent birth.

-To help meet clinical needs of women and babies affected by substance use both within the Dartmouth Health system and in other practices across the region, clinicians engaged in the Mom's program developed the Center for Addiction Recovery in Pregnancy and Parenting (CARPP).
+To help meet clinical needs of women and babies affected by substance use both within the Dartmouth Health system and in other practices across the region, clinicians engaged in the Moms in Recovery program developed the Center for Addiction Recovery in Pregnancy and Parenting (CARPP).
 It serves as a centralized, comprehensive resource for diverse efforts to serve this population.
-CARPP has extensive online resources and provides consultation to both Dartmouth Health and external providers who have clinical questions about peri-natal addiction or are interested in developing their own integrated program.
+CARPP has extensive online resources and provides consultation to both Dartmouth Health and external providers who have clinical questions about perinatal addiction or are interested in developing their own integrated program.
 CARPP providers present nationally and internationally on topics related to perinatal addiction and are involved with numerous research projects and grant-funded initiatives.

-- CARPP has provided general guidance to over 350 clinicians through a question and answer service through email or phone.
+- CARPP has provided general guidance to more than 350 clinicians through a question and answer service by email or phone.

-- The CARPP Website, which provides:
+- Developed the CARPP website, which provides:

-- Links to extensive clinical resources
+- Links to extensive clinical resources.

-- Relevant educational modules
+- Relevant educational modules.

-- Resource links for mothers and families
+- Resource links for mothers and families.